 Attorney Consultation

-When it fits your needs, you meet with an attorney for a paid consultation at the attorney’s hourly rate to review your options in greater depth.
+When it fits your needs, you can choose to meet with an attorney for a paid consultation at the attorney’s hourly rate to review your options in greater depth.

 Retaining Our Firm

-Once you retain us, our legal team takes over your matter and begins reviewing your income and net resources.
+Once you retain us, our legal team takes over your matter and begins reviewing your income and net resources to determine appropriate child support..

 Ongoing Connection

-Throughout your case, your Client Care Coordinator checks in monthly, outside of legal matters, to offer support and resources and ask how we are serving you.
+Throughout your case, your legal team stays in constant communication.
+Your Client Care Coordinator also checks in monthly, outside of your legal matter, to offer support and resources and ask how well we are serving you.

 Support Beyond Your Case